odnaiviv/CSC-4370/Homeworks/README.md

-### All ?? homework assingments, instructions and my code can be found here!
+### All 5 homework assingments and my code can be found here!